youngmanalive/bloom/README.md

     for (let i = 0; i < this.objects.length; i++) {
       let object = this.objects[i];

+      // Check the object's remaining lifespan
       if (object.lifespan > 0) {
+        // Update to canvas
         object.update(this.xDim, this.yDim, ctx);
       } else {
         if (object instanceof Seed) {
+          // Initialize bloom using seed values
           this.objects[i] = this.createBloom(object);
         } else {
+          // Remove bloom
           this.objects.splice(i, 1);
           i--;
         }